MBBYuPingWang/grpSLOPEMC/README.md

-This is an add-on package to the R package [grpSLOPE](https://cran.r-project.org/package=grpSLOPE).
+This is an extension package to the R package [grpSLOPE](https://cran.r-project.org/package=grpSLOPE).
 It contains Monte Carlo based methods for the estimation of the regularizing sequence.

-**This package contains exactly one function, `lambdaMC`.
-This package is designed to be used in conjunction with the R package [grpSLOPE](https://cran.r-project.org/package=grpSLOPE).**
+Essentially, this package contains only one function, `lambdaMC`.
+However it will automatically install the R package [grpSLOPE](https://cran.r-project.org/package=grpSLOPE) as a dependency, which contains all the remaining functionality.

 ## Installation